bjchia/bjchia.github.io/books.md

 * My Years of Meat
 * The Power of one
 * Tandia
-* The Girl With The Dragon Tatoo
+* The Girl With The Dragon Tattoo
+* Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future